 Remember that it will take time to adjust to the feel of your new bite.
 When the bite is altered or the position of the teeth is changed it takes several days for the brain to recognize the new position of your teeth or their thickness as normal.
-If you continue to detect any high spots or problems with your bite, call our office at New Brighton Office Phone Number 651-631-3100 so we can schedule an adjustment appointment.
+If you continue to detect any high spots or problems with your bite, call our office at New Brighton Family Dentistry Phone Number 651-631-3100 so we can schedule an adjustment appointment.

 After CEREC Crowns

 It is normal to experience some hot and cold sensitivity after a new CEREC crown.
 The teeth require some time to heal after removal of tooth structure and will be sensitive in the interim.
 Your gums may also be sore for a few days.
 Warm salt water rinses (a teaspoon of salt in a cup of warm water) three times a day will reduce pain and swelling.
 A mild pain medication (one tablet of Tylenol or Ibuprofen (Motrin) every 3-4 hours) should ease any residual discomfort.
 Daily brushing and flossing are a must for your new dental work.
 Daily plaque removal is critical for the long-term success of your new teeth, as are regular cleaning appointments.
 Any food that can crack, chip or damage a natural tooth can do the same to your new crown.
 Avoid extremely hard foods and sticky candies.
 Smoking will stain your new crown.
 Minimize or avoid foods that stain such as coffee, red wine, tea and berries.
 If you have any problems or concerns, please let us know.
 We always welcome your questions.